minio/docs/source/replication/enable-server-side-one-way-bucket-replication.rst

         source cluster.
 You can restrict the user policy to specific buckets as-needed.

-      Use the :mc-cmd:`mc admin policy add` to add this policy to the source cluster.
-Use :mc-cmd:`mc admin user add` to create a user on the source cluster and :mc-cmd:`mc admin policy set` to associate the policy to that new user.

    .. tab-item:: Replication Remote User

       The following policy provides permissions for enabling synchronization of